pkusnail/product_image_segmentation/README.md

 # The Result
   The mAP @ IoU=50 of  epoch 27 model is around 0.4993029372193688.\
   I applied the epoch 6 model to shopee image dataset, results are in the [sample](data/modanet_epoch6) folder.
+The pictures in this readme are also outputs of the model.